Home > Patients & Visitors > Health Library > Mediastinoscopy

 Before the test, you may be given medicine to relax you.
 You will then get general anesthesia, which will make you sleep.
-After you wake up, you may feel sleepy for several hours.
-You may feel tired for a day or two and have some general aches and pains.

-There are no abnormal tissue, growths, or signs of infection.
+There are no growths, abnormal tissue, or signs of infection.

 Lymph nodes may be enlarged or appear abnormal.
 This may mean sarcoidosis, infection, or cancer.
 Tissue samples are removed and examined under the microscope.